 Yet another CVS tutorial (a little old, but nice)

-An old but very useful FAQ about CVS
+very useful FAQ about CVS